 Materials : custom images printed on cardstock

-Photo credits for first and last image : @Inventory of Memory
+Photo credits 1st and last image : @Inventory of Memory

-This piece was produced as an edition of 12 sets of 12 cards, each contained in a box designed to be the same size as a small matchbox.
-Most illustrations were achieved by photographing ceramics elements and assembling them digitally.
+This piece was produced as an edition of 12 sets of 12 cards, each contained in a box designed to be the same size as a small matchbox, as per the curators’ requirements for the project.
+The illustrations were mostly achieved by photographing ceramics elements and assembling them digitally.

 Ces lapins poucets profitent du soleil lors de la marée basse.
 Adaptés à la vie aquatique, ils ondulent et se prélassent, seuls ou en couple, parmi les vallons d’algues.